Chibi-Scheme

 R5RS.

 The reader defaults to case-sensitive, like R6RS and R7RS but unlike R5RS.
-The default configuration includes the full numeric tower: fixnums, flonums, bignums, exact rationals and complex numbers.
+You can specify the -f option on the command-line to enable case-folding.
+The default configuration includes the full numeric tower: fixnums, flonums, bignums, exact rationals and complex numbers, though this can be customized at compile time.

 Full continuations are supported, but currently continuations don't